Nimis in Ladonia

 Another means of avoiding government interference (or perhaps tauntingly inviting it) was for Vilks to declare the area an independent nation.
 The nation of Ladonia, occupying essentially only the area around the sculptures, was declared in 1996 and has already had its share of national incidents.
 War was declared on Ladonia by the satirical “Armed Coalition Forces of the Internets.”
 Ladonia also claims a “population” of over 15,000, though no one resides on the site as “all of its citizens are nomads.”

-Unfortunately, this was not entirely clear in the online application form, and some 3000 Pakistanis, confused by the micro-nation’s website, applied for immigrant status.
-They were granted it, as anyone who applies is given citizenship.
+Unfortunately, this was not entirely clear in the online application form, and some 4000 Pakistanis, confused by the micro-nation’s website, applied for immigrant status.
+Anyone who applies is given citizenship.
 However, as the Pakistanis began asking about Ladonia’s embassy and the details of how to get there, it became clear that actually moving to Ladonia was not a possibility.

 Know Before You Go

-Closest larger city is Höganäs, closest smaller town is Arild.
+Closest town is Höganäs, closest village is Arild.
 From Arild, you can walk or drive to the Himmelstorp farmstead.
 From here, looking at the view, you turn right, and follow the painted yellow N's.
 The actual art work is about 1-2km away from here.
 Coordinates: 56°17?16?
 N, 12°32?22?
 E

 Visitors should bring a good pair of shoes as the walking path can be slippery at times.
 To climb the Nimis fortresses, one should also wear good shoes.

 Look out for rusty nails and damaged woodwork.
-Climbing the towers is an activity that is on your own risk.
+Climbing the towers is an activity that is at your own risk.